LoopMaster99/MindScribe/README.md

     ```

 4.  **Run the application:**
-    The application will start on `http://localhost:8080`.
     ```sh
     mvn spring-boot:run
     ```

+    The application will start on `http://localhost:8080`

 ## 🧪 Testing & Code Quality

-This project uses JUnit 5 and Mockito for unit testing and JaCoCo for measuring code coverage.
+This project uses JUnit 5 and Mockito for unit testing.

 1.  **Run the test suite:**
     ```sh
     mvn test
     ```

-2.  **View Coverage Report:**
+2.  **Run with coverage:**
+    ```sh
+    mvn clean test jacoco:report
+    ```

-    After running the tests, the code coverage report can be found in `target/site/jacoco/index.html`.
+    View the coverage report at `target/site/jacoco/index.html`

 ## 🔧 Recent Code Improvements